AmineFouzai/WADOG2/README.md

 <h2>#command:=>python WADOG.py </h2>
 <hr>
 <h1>#WARNING</h1>
-<p  style="color:red" >THIS TOOL IS MADE ONLY FOR STUDY PURPOSE ANY ABUSE OR MISUSE OF THE TOOL l IM NOT A PART OF IT !!!</p>
+<p  style="color:red" >THIS TOOL IS MADE ONLY FOR STUDY PURPOSE ANY ABUSE OR MISUSE OF THE TOOL IM NOT A PART OF IT !!!</p>
 <br>
 <img src="https://github.com/MedAmineFouzai/WADOG/blob/master/Captures/Capture.PNG">
 <hr>